 Instead of watching TV, why not go to the movies?
 And go to the movies in style.

 If you’re staying downtown, getting to the Castro Theater couldn’t be easier on MUNI.
 3 lines, the M, L, K/T underground trains go to the Castro District, so you never have to wait more than a couple of minutes, and the Castro street station is just across the street from the theatre.
-Getting back is equally quick and easy.
+Getting back downtown is equally quick and easy.

 The Castro Theatre

-And a $7 elevator ride takes you 15 stories above the city.
+A $7 elevator ride takes you 15 stories above the city.

-If you don’t get out and inside while on your private tour in the convertible MINI Cooper, I suggest you make it part of your day when you visit North Beach.
+If you don’t get out and go inside while on your private tour in the convertible MINI Cooper, you should make it part of your day when you visit North Beach.
 After coffee in the the morning, take one of the many staircases on the Western (North Beach) side up to the tower.
 Then take another staircase back down to North Beach for lunch and a glass of wine.

 Since January of 2003, neighborhood volunteers and artists have transformed a drab hillside staircase into an art piece.
 Each of the 163 steps are decorated with a tile mural.
 The stairs are on city property, so they are for the enjoyment of everybody.
 It is a community project, bringing over 300 people together to enhance this neighborhood, and of San Francisco

 But taking in the tiles is just one part of the fun.
 Climb the stairs, and you get treated to an amazing view of the Pacific Ocean.